Diversity and Inclusion Resources

 Personal Stories

-For Black Scientists, the Sorrow is Also Personal” – Dr. Kafui Dzriasa’s story about being a trailblazer in the field of psychiatry, but his fears that coincide with being a black academic in America give great insight into today’s world.
+For Black Scientists, the Sorrow is Also Personal” – Dr. Kafui Dzriasa’s story about being a trailblazer in the field of psychiatry and his fears that coincide with being a black academic in America.
 He discusses the consequences racial bias in science research.

 Neil Degrasse Tyson Speaks on Being Black, and Women Scientist” – Neil speaks on being a minority in a white male dominated society, specifically in science.